newrelic/nri-flex/docs/basics/functions.md

 }
 ```

-You could split the leaf nodes within `timestamps` and `filters` branches into separate samples, then merge and join them together.
+You could split the leaf nodes within `timestamps` and `filters` branches into separate samples, which you could then merge and join.

 ```yaml
 name: leafArrayExample